CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Components of a custom rebase

 This set of rebases are provided for convenience, but the facility is available to define a rebase for an arbitrary gateset.
-Using :py:class:`RebaseCustom`, we can provide an arbitrary set of multi-qubit and single-qubit gates.
+Using :py:class:`RebaseCustom`, we can provide an arbitrary set of one- and two-qubit gates.
 Rather than requiring custom decompositions to be provided for every gate type, it is sufficient to just give them ``OpType.CX`` and ``OpType.TK1`` - for any gate in a given :py:class:`Circuit`, it is either already in the target gateset, or we can use known decompositions to obtain a ``OpType.CX`` and ``OpType.TK1`` representation and then map this to the target gateset.

 .. jupyter-execute::

     from pytket import Circuit, OpType
     from pytket.passes import RebaseCustom

-    multiq_gates = {OpType.CY, OpType.ZZPhase}
-    singleq_gates = {OpType.Rz, OpType.Ry}
+    gates = {OpType.Rz, OpType.Ry, OpType.CY, OpType.ZZPhase}
     cx_in_cy = Circuit(2)
     cx_in_cy.Rz(0.5, 1).CY(0, 1).Rz(-0.5, 1)
     def tk1_to_rzry(a, b, c):